regen-network/regen-ledger/docs/tutorials/user/message-based-governance-proposals.md

 # Message-Based Governance Proposals

-This tutorial uses the [command-line interface (CLI)](../../ledger/interfaces.md#command-line-interface) to demonstrates how to submit message-based governance proposals.
+This tutorial uses the [command-line interface (CLI)](../../ledger/interfaces.md#command-line-interface) to demonstrate how to submit message-based governance proposals.
 This tutorial uses messages from the `ecocredit` and `authz` modules as examples but any message for any module wired up to Regen Ledger works the same.
 For example, you could create and manage a group using governance proposals and the `group` module.

 Community members are encouraged to submit thoughtful governance proposals on all networks governed and maintained by the Regen Network community.
 If you are planning to submit a proposal to Regen Mainnet, make sure you follow [Governance Guidelines](https://github.com/regen-network/governance#guidelines) for a successful outcome.